Morgoth: Quenta Silmarillion

-After the fall of the Lamps, the Valar withdraw into the land of Aman in the far West.
+The Valar withdraw into Aman in the far West.
 The country where they settle is called Valinor, which they heavily fortify.
 Melkor holds dominion over Middle-earth from his fortress of Utumno in the North.
 His first reign ends after the Elves, the eldest of the Children of Ilúvatar, awake at the shores of Cuiviénen, and the Valar resolve to rescue them from his malice.
-Melkor captures a number of Elves before the Valar attack him, and he tortures and corrupts them, breeding the first Orcs.
-Other versions of the story describe Orcs as corruptions of Men, or alternatively as soulless beings animated solely by the will of their evil lord.
-This last version illustrates the idea of Morgoth dispersing himself into the world he marred.
-His fortress Utumno disperses deathly cold throughout Arda and brings on an endless winter in the north; for the sake of the Elves, the Valar wage a seven-year war with Melkor, defeating him after laying siege to Utumno.
-The battles fought there shape and mar Arda even further.
-Melkor is defeated by Tulkas, bound with a specially forged chain, Angainor, and brought to Valinor, where he is imprisoned in the Halls of Mandos for three ages.
+Melkor captures some Elves before the Valar attack.
+He tortures and corrupts them, breeding the first Orcs.
+Other versions describe Orcs as corruptions of Men, or as soulless beings animated solely by the will of their evil lord.
+His fortress Utumno disperses deathly cold and brings on an endless winter in the North; for the sake of the Elves, the Valar wage a seven-year war with Melkor, defeating him after laying siege to Utumno.
+These battles further mar Arda.
+Tulkas defeats Melkor, binds him with a specially forged chain, Angainor, and brings him to Valinor.
+He is imprisoned in the Halls of Mandos for three ages.

 Upon his release, Melkor is paroled to Valinor, though a few of the Valar continue to mistrust him.
-He makes a pretence of humility and virtue, but secretly plots harm toward the Elves, whose awakening he blames for his defeat.
-The Noldor, most skilled of the three kindreds of Elves that had come to Valinor, are most vulnerable to his plots, since he has much knowledge they eagerly seek, and while instructing them he also awakens unrest and discontent among them.
-When the Valar become aware of this they send Tulkas to arrest him, but Melkor has already fled.
-With the aid of Ungoliant, a dark spirit in the form of a monstrous spider, he destroys the Two Trees of Valinor, kills the King of the Noldor, Finwë, and steals the three Silmarils, jewels made by Finwë's son Fëanor, which are filled with the light of the Trees.
+He pretends humility and virtue, but secretly plots harm toward the Elves, whose awakening he blames for his defeat.
+The Noldor, most skilled of the three kindreds of Elves that had come to Valinor, are most vulnerable to his plots, since they are eager for his knowledge.
+While instructing them, he awakens unrest and discontent among them.
+When the Valar become aware of this, they send Tulkas to arrest him, but Melkor has already fled.
+With the aid of Ungoliant, a dark spirit in the form of a monstrous spider, he destroys the Two Trees of Valinor, kills Finwë, the King of the Noldor, and steals the three Silmarils, jewels made by Finwë's son Fëanor, filled with the light of the Trees.
 Fëanor thereupon names him Morgoth, "Black Foe", and the Elves know him by this name alone afterwards.